opensquiggly/user-docs/050-source-code-repos/01-intro.md

 ---
+weight: 10
 Order: 1
 Title: Repo Types & Formats
+description: Overview of connecting external repositories to your OpenSquiggly account.
 ---
-# Introduction to Mounting External Content
+## Introduction to Mounting External Content
 A big feature of OpenSquiggly is the ability to bring in content, namely source code files and documentation from external Git repositories.
 Our aim is to provide a flexible, lightweight process tool that puts you in control of how you want to arrange and format your content.
 OpenSquiggly